What items can give you a discount on homeowners insurance?

 What can get me a discount on my home insurance?

 One of the best ways to lower your premium costs is to take advantage of the home insurance discounts that most insurance companies offer.
-Ask your agent about discount home insurance to ensure that you’re not missing any that you’re eligible for.
+Ask your agent about home insurance discounts to ensure that you’re not missing any that you’re eligible for.
 Most of them save you a small percentage off your premium.
 If you can get more than one, they can add up.

 Common home insurance discounts to ask for